 In design, do you ever feel restricted by Riedel’s Grape Varietal Specific philosophy?

-We are also of course challenged by our competition.
+We are also challenged by our competition.
 But while other companies produce glasses that are beautiful and light, they offer no wine experience.
-Performance comes with its own technology.
+RIEDEL Performance comes with its own technology.
 It’s like comparing a smart phone to the Nokia of the 1990s: both do the purpose of phoning, but we don’t have to talk about the advantages of a smart phone.

 How did you arrive at the name "Performance"?